crytic/building-secure-contracts/program-analysis/echidna/fuzzing_tips.md

 }
 ```

 This is because deserializing dynamic array is slow and can take a some amount of memory during the execution.
 Dynamic arrays are also problematic since they are hard to mutate.
-Despite Echidna includes some specific mutators (to remove/repeat elements or cut them), the mutators are only over the collected corpus.
-That is why we suggest to use `push(..)` and `pop()` to handle the exporation:
+Despite Echidna includes some specific mutators (to remove/repeat elements or cut them), the mutators are performed using the collected corpus.
+That is why we suggest to use an functions `push(..)` and `pop()` to handle the exporation of dynamic array used as inputs:

 ```solidity
 private uint256[] data;